-Geospatial Science is used in a wide range of disciplines as a research tool, a decision-making tool, data analysis tool, and/or as a planning tool.
+Geospatial Sciences is used in a wide range of disciplines as a research tool, a decision-making tool, data analysis tool, and/or as a planning tool.
 One of the major components used in these analyses is Geographical Information Systems (GIS) software.
 The Minor in Geospatial Sciences is a flexible undergraduate minor that allows students drawn from a broad spectrum of backgrounds to acquire the necessary training in geospatial analysis to complement their area of study.
 Students will receive training in the use of Geographical Information System software and may choose from several electives to broaden their experience in geospatial sciences.

 Requirements for the Minor in Geospatial Sciences (GSS):

 No more than two courses that are used to satisfy your major can be applied to this minor.
 Click here for the GSS Minor Checklist

 - No more than one three-credit course in the minor may be taken under the Pass/No Credit option.

 - All courses used toward the minor must be passed with a letter grade of C or higher.
 Completion of the minor requires 19 - 20 credits.